Our Green Credentials

-Here at Herding Hill Farm Camping & Glamping Site we take our environmental responsibility seriously since it increases our personal wellbeing.
+Here at Herding Hill Farm Camping & Glamping Site we take our environmental responsibility seriously.
 Our objective is to respect the landscape in which we are lucky enough to live and reduce our use of energy and water and our generation of waste.
 We are committed to helping our guests reduce the impact of their stay on the environment through the facilities and the information we provide.
-Our environmental policy also helps to shape our 5-star campsite status which we are very proud to have achieved.
+Our Environmental Policy Statement also helps to shape our 5-star ranking which we are very proud to have achieved at our Northumberland campsite.
+We are a dark sky campsite.

 Our Natural Landscape